Are Air Purifiers Safe?

 This is a good question to ask prior to buying any purifiers.
-After all, everybody wants air purifiers to improve their lives, not making them worse.
+After all, everybody wants an air purifier to improve their lives, not make them worse.
+So safety is a very serious legitimate concern.

 In order to answer these questions, we have to first look at the air purification systems used by home air purifiers because the safety of an air cleaner is closely linked to the air purification system it uses to purify the air.